Pubic Hair Fetish

 Overview

 Pubic hair fetishism is a focused erotic interest in pubic hair, in which its presence, growth, density, or texture becomes a notable source of attraction.
-It is best understood not as a standalone condition but as a narrow region-specific facet of hair fetishism (trichophilia): the broader partialism in which hair operates as a primary erotic cue.
+It is best understood not as a standalone condition but as a narrow region-specific facet of hair fetishism, clinically trichophilia — the partialism in which hair itself, rather than the body it grows on, operates as a primary erotic cue.
 This article traces the term's thin documentary record, how the interest is typically expressed, its proposed psychology, and why it is regarded as a benign variation of ordinary attraction rather than a disorder.

 History & origins